isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2012-10-01-post-BiblioAsia Oct–Dec 2012.md

 Koh Eng Soon shares his personal memories of Rediffusion and the impact it had on the social and recreational life of Singaporeans.[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_Rediffusion.pdf)

 **Saya dan Bulan Bahasa**<br>
-Award-winning author and Malay language expert Muhammad Ariff Ahmad recounts his experience and involvement in the activities of the Malay Language Month since in 1959.  [(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_BulanBahasa.pdf)
+Award-winning author and Malay language expert Muhammad Ariff Ahmad recounts his experience and involvement in the activities of the Malay Language Month since 1959.  [(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_BulanBahasa.pdf)

 **In the Family: Family History Resources in the National Library**<br>
 Tracing our family history can be a slow and laborious process.
 The National Library has various resources to help the researcher complete the journey of discovering one’s roots.[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_FamilyHistory.pdf)